 Development of student skills in legal research, reasoning, argumentation, and writing.
 Team preparation of an appellate brief on a moot court case and appellate argument before a panel of faculty and visiting attorneys.

-Political Science 400 prerequisites: 117 and 217.
+POLS 117 and POLS 217.

 POLS 401: Moot Court II